akomp22/crack-segmentation-tool/README.md

  - As an app with a graphical user interface (see tuturial bellow)
  - As python functions (see file Examples.ipynb)

 The app designed to segment images from a specific folder.
-After segmentation JSON files for each image will be created. "check annotetions.ipynb" shows how to read annotation JSON file.
+After segmentation JSON files for each image will be created. "check annotetions.ipynb" shows how to read annotation JSON files.

 ## App tuturial